lsst-sims/MW-Flare/lsst_sims/README.md

 #Modeling M-Dwarf flare activity

+The general strategy we have adopted for simulating M dwarf flaring is to generate a set of ten-year flaring light curves of different levels of flaring activity, realistically assign a light curve and a phase offset to each cool dwarf star in the CatSim simulation, and interpolate the light curve (incorporating the phase offset) to find the magnitude of the star at the time of any given simulated observation.

+#Classifying levels of flaring activity

 In order to correctly assign light curves to the M dwarf stars in our the CatSim GalFast simulation, we need to divide the stars into five categories: